signalfx/aws-log-collector/README.md

 You need an IAM role with following Policies:
 * AWS managed policy `AmazonS3ReadOnlyAccess`
 * AWS managed policy `AWSLambdaBasicExecutionRole`
-* Inline policy which makes it possible for the lambda to be triggered by creation of  S3 objects (log entries)
+* Inline policy which makes it possible for the lambda to read logs from S3 buckets.
 ```
 {
     "Statement": [